karibbov/dl-competition-2021/README.md

     - Data augmentation
     - Loss function

-The model was **only** trained on the data present in this repository and performed on par with transfer learning from pre-trained resnet models on the held-out dataset.
+The model was **only** trained on the data present in this repository and performed on par with transfer learning from pre-trained resnet models on the held-out dataset, achieving third place.
 The rest of this repository has not been modified in the last 3 years.

 # README